netraular/habbo-furni-asset-pipeline/README.md

 This initial step is responsible for fetching the raw asset files from Habbo servers.

 *   **Primary Method:** The pipeline uses a forked version of **[higoka/habbo-downloader](https://github.com/higoka/habbo-downloader)**, managed as a Git submodule, to execute the downloads.
-*   **Alternative Source 1:** The original `habbo-downloader` repository contains a `resources` folder with a large cache of SWF files that can be used directly as a backup.
-*   **Alternative Source 2:** For a more targeted but slower approach, the **[habbofurni.com API](https://habbofurni.com/)** can also be used to fetch individual assets.

-> **Status:** This step is **fully implemented** in `pipeline.py`.
+> **Status:** Fully implemented in `pipeline.py`.

 ---

-### 🔲 Step 2: Decompress SWF Files
+### ✅ Step 2: Extract, Render & Generate Data

-The downloaded `.swf` files are compressed.
-This step will decompress them to allow access to the raw shapes, sprites, and metadata within.
+This crucial step processes the raw SWF files, extracting their content, rendering assets, and generating structured data files.

+*   It uses the **[Habbo-SWF-Furni-Extractor](https://github.com/netraular/Habbo-SWF-Furni-Extractor)** project, a custom .NET tool managed as a submodule.
+*   The tool processes all files from `/assets/furnitures` and produces a structured output in `/assets/extracted`, which includes:
+    *   Rendered PNGs of the furni assets.
+    *   `furni.json`: Contains merged XML data describing the furni's logic.
+    *   `renderdata.json`: Contains data needed to reconstruct and render the furni isometrically.

-> **Status:** Not yet implemented.
+> **Status:** **Fully implemented** in `pipeline.py`.
-> *Note: A similar project exists for this, but it is currently non-functional and will require adaptation.*

 ---

-### 🔲 Step 3: Render Sprites & Generate Data

-Once decompressed, the assets inside the SWF files need to be rendered into standard image formats (like PNG) and their configuration data extracted.

-*   This step will use a custom script to parse sprite data and generate two key files:
-    1.  `furni.json`: Contains merged XML data describing the furni's logic.
-    2.  `rendering.json`: Contains data needed to reconstruct and render the furni isometrically.
-*   This script is based on concepts from another existing GitHub project for SWF rendering.

-> **Status:** Not yet implemented.

----

-### 🔲 Step 4: Fetch Metadata from Web API
+### 🔲 Step 3: Fetch Metadata from Web API

 To enrich the local data, this step will fetch additional metadata (like release dates, categories, etc.) from an external web API.